Sexual Harassment and Assault

 Within approximately one week of the hearing, both the complainant and the accused will be notified simultaneously in writing of the outcome of the adjudication hearing, and both will have the right to appeal.

 Either party can appeal the determination regarding responsibility or the University’s dismissal of a formal complaint or any allegations only on the following bases: procedural irregularity that affected the outcome of the matter, newly discovered evidence that could affect the outcome of the matter, and/or Title IX personnel had a conflict of interest bias that affected the outcome of the matter.

 All appeals must be in writing and submitted within 72 business hours from the appealing party having received the outcome of the hearing or having received notification that the complaint or any allegation was dismissed.
 Appeal forms will be emailed to both parties upon notification of the outcome of the hearing.
-For student matters, appeals will be submitted to and heard by the Associate Vice President for Student Life.
+For student matters, appeals will be submitted to and heard by the Dean of Student Services.
 For employee matters, appeals will be submitted to and heard by the Vice President for Human Resources & Administration unless either party is a Vice President of the University or higher-ranking officer.
 In such cases, the appeal will be submitted to and heard by the Chief Executive Officer of the University.
 The appellant shall provide as much detail as possible in the appeal, and the appeal officer may not consider any matter not raised on the appeal form.
 In addition, the appeal officer may not consider any matter of alleged error that could have been corrected if the appellant had raised the issue at the hearing.
 The officer hearing the appeal shall advise the parties as to the procedure for the appeal.

 In its discretion, the University may offer informal resolution options, such as mediation or restorative justice.
 Both parties must give voluntary, written consent to attempt informal resolution and may withdraw their consent at any time.